digitaldrummerj/digitaldrummerj.me/content/posts/2022/060622-ef-core-global-configurations.md

 The interface inherits from the EF Core IEntityTypeConfiguration, just like our BlogMap and PostMap did in our previous post.

 Now we need to create our implementation of the interface we just created.
+We will be making it an abstract class since we do not want to be able to directly instantiate the class and only want to use it as a base class.

 1. In the EntityFramework\Maps\Base directory, create a class named EntityMapBase.cs
 1. In the EntityMapBase.cs file, we need to override the configuration method